kosmalex/tiny_processor/README.md

 The first operand and destination of the ALU-unit is always the accumulator register.
 The second can alternate between;
   1. `sext imm` This is a 8-bit sign extented immediate encoded in the instruction
-  2. `fc_data` This is a single bit value from the frame counter module that indicates the transition between frames
-  3. It is zero-extented to 8 bits
+  2. `fc_data` This is a single bit value from the frame counter module that indicates the transition between frames.
+It is zero-extented to 8 bits.
-  4. `rs_data` This is a value from the register file.
+  1. `rs_data` This is a value from the register file.
 It is used when an instruction indexes registers $x0-x13$.
-  5. `spi_data` When an instruction indexes the SPI register ($x14$) this operand is chosen
+  2. `spi_data` When an instruction indexes the SPI register ($x14$) this operand is chosen

 ### Frame counter

-The input data to the frame counter module is the combination of registers $x10-x11$, that form a 32-bit value.
+The input data to the frame counter module is the combination of registers $x10-x13$, that form a 32-bit value.
 The output single bit value is the so called pseudo register ($x15$).
 It is enabled (negative enable) at the transition between frames.
 The diagram of the module is shown in the image below.

 <p align=center> <img src="figs/TP-FC.png" alt="figs/TP-FC.png" width="500"/> </p>

 The global reset signal `rst`, sets the counter to the 0 value.
 During normal execution if the signal `ctrl_rst` is enabled the counter is reset to the 32-bit `data` input.
 Otherwise it decreases by one each clock cycle.
 When it reaches the 0 value it stays there until it is reset by the control logic through the `ctrl_rst` signal.
 The output `sig` signal is 0 only when the counter reaches 0.

-Below is the mapping between the signals in the **DATAPATH** image and the **FRAME COUNTER** image.
+Below is the mapping between the signals from the **DATAPATH** image and the **FRAME COUNTER** image.

 | Datapath | Frame counter |
 | :------: | :------: |